Strictly Come Dancing Live!: The Live Tour! 2023

 Fleur East did not dance in Newcastle on 2 February and London on 3 February for undisclosed reasons.

 Tyler West did not dance in Glasgow on 10 February due to illness.

 Additional professional dancers on the tour were Amy Dowden, Neil Jones, Robbie Kmetoni, Jake Leigh, Luba Mushtuk and Michelle Tsiakkas.

+The Live Tour!
+2024

+The 2024 tour was again hosted by Janette Manrara, with Craig Revel Horwood, Shirley Ballas and Anton du Beke forming the judging panel.
+The tour began on 19 January and ended on 11 February.